fommil/fpmortals/manuscript/wip.md

 ### Example: Equal

-A typical pattern to follow is to extend the typeclass that we wish to derive, and put the shapeless code on its companion.
+A typical pattern to follow is to extend the typeclass that we wish to derive, and put the Shapeless code on its companion.
 This gives us an implicit scope that the compiler can search with without requiring the user to provide complex imports

 {lang="text"}